logrishi/sd-react-v2/src/services/store/README.md

 ### 1. State Organization

-- Keep state definitions in `states.ts`
+- Keep state definitions in `src/store.ts`
 - Group related state in a single slice
 - Use TypeScript for better type inference